cpradog/dotfiles/README.md

 *zsh_del_env* unlink the specified file from env.d directory and regenerate zshenv file.

-### antibody
+### antidote

-Zsh plugins are managed with antibody.
-As with configuration files, there are similar functions (*zsh_add_plugin*, *zsh_del_plugin*) to register/unregister a plugin and update antibody scripts.
+Zsh plugins are managed with antidote.
+As with configuration files, there are similar functions (*zsh_add_plugin*, *zsh_del_plugin*) to register/unregister a plugin and update scripts.